December 16, 2025

 TL;DR: Key Takeaways for Kansas NP Students

 It's 2 AM, and you're staring at your laptop screen again.
 Another email rejection from a potential preceptor in Kansas City.
-Another "we're not taking students this semester" response from a clinic in Wichita.
+Another "we're not taking students this semester" response from a specialty clinic in Wichita.
 If you're a nurse practitioner student in Kansas, this scene probably feels all too familiar.

 The Mounting Pressure Kansas Students Face